atooma/doc-resonance-ai/docs/source/intro.rst

 * **Analyze** the patterns and get the most out of them.

 * **Act** accordingly with the desired action in the right moment for a magic experience.

+The power of these apps runs into a Resonance AI Application.

+To set up a Resonance AI Application you need to have access to the Resonance Dashboard; create a Project to obtain an API Key to embed the SDK in your devices.
+Once you created a Project, you can deploy your API Key within your Resonance-powered apps and start making data useful for your business.
+Sign-in to https://console.resonance-ai.com

 What We Believe?